MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 Follow these steps to configure the security configuration using SID:

-- Configure a service SID for HealthService, as described in [Configuring Monitoring with Service Security Identifier](#configuring-monitoring-with-service-security-identifier).
+1. Configure a service SID for HealthService, as described in [Service Security Identifier](#service-security-identifier).

-- If you have SQL Server cluster instances, perform the steps provided in [Configuring HealthService Service SID for SQL Server Cluster Instances](#configuring-healthservice-service-sid-for-sql-server-cluster-instances).
+2. If you have SQL Server cluster instances, perform the steps provided in [HealthService SID for SQL Server Cluster Instances](#healthservice-sid-for-sql-server-cluster-instances).

 ### Low-Privilege Monitoring

 If you need to grant minimum required rights to the SQL MP workflows, follow the instructions provided in [Low-Privilege Monitoring](ssmp-low-privilege-monitoring.md).

-## Configuring Run As Profiles for Agentless Monitoring Mode
+## Agentless Monitoring Mode

-To configure Run As Profiles in [Agentless Monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode, create an account on SQL Server and grant this account SA rights or a set of low privilege permissions.
+To configure Run As Profiles in [agentless monitoring](ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode, create an account on SQL Server and grant this account SA rights or a set of low privilege permissions.
 You can use SQL Server authentication or Windows authentication.
 Once created, you can use this account in the [Add Monitoring Wizard](ssmp-low-privilege-monitoring.md#using-add-monitoring-wizard) to add SQL Server instances.

 For more information on how to configure low privilege monitoring in agentless monitoring mode, see the [Low-Privilege Monitoring](ssmp-low-privilege-monitoring.md).

-## Configuring Monitoring with Service Security Identifier
+## Service Security Identifier

 Below are the steps to configure monitoring using Service SIDs for SQL Server on a Windows Server instance.
 These steps were first published by Kevin Holman in [his blog](https://kevinholman.com/2016/08/25/sql-mp-run-as-accounts-no-longer-required/).
 The SQL scripts to configure lowest-privilege access were developed by Brandon Adams.